 Key considerations for wearable integration include:

-- Wearable health data must be securely stored, transmitted, and compliant with healthcare privacy regulations such as HIPAA — if applicable.
+- Wearable health data must be securely stored and transmitted, and must comply with healthcare privacy regulations such as HIPAA, if applicable.

-- Adopt data minimization to bring down data security risks.
+- Implement data minimization to reduce data security risks.

-- Get informed consent from users about data collection and usage.
+- Obtain informed consent from users regarding data collection and use.

 - Data from wearables can be integrated into electronic health records.